andrepxx/location-visualizer/README.md

 # location-visualizer

+This software allows you perform fitness / activity and location tracking, as well as visualization of that data, on your own infrastructure.

-This software visualizes your location history, which you can obtain from Google Takeout, and displays it as an interactive plot that you can navigate with either mouse and scroll wheel on your computer or with touch input on a mobile device.
+Data can be imported from GeoJSON files, for example from your location history, which you can obtain from Google Takeout, and stored in a local database.

+The software displays the location data as an interactive plot that you can navigate with either mouse and scroll wheel on your computer or with touch input on a mobile device.

-It also allows you to annotate your location data with metadata like time stamps and begin of exercises, distances travelled, energy used, etc. The longer-term goal of this project is to enable users to perform fitness and location tracking, together with the related data analysis, on their own infrastructure.
+It also allows you to annotate your location data with metadata like time stamps and begin of exercises, distances travelled, energy used, etc.

 ## Building the software

-To download and build the software from source for your system, run the following commands in a shell (assuming that `~/go` is your `$GOPATH`).
+To download and build the software from source for your system, run the following commands in a shell.

 ```
 cd ~/go/src/